Alfred State would like to give you some information which we hope will be useful as you take important steps to plan for your future.

 What you’re doing now will affect everything you do later.
 Beginning in 9th-grade, all courses, grades, and credits become part of your transcript (an official document detailing your academic achievement in high school).
-College admissions professionals make most of their decisions based on the information contained in your transcript, so it’s crucial that you make the most of your time in school by taking challenging courses, earning the best grades possible, and developing good study skills.
+College admissions professionals make most of their decisions based on the information contained on your transcript, so it’s important that you make the most of your time in school by taking challenging courses, earning the best grades possible, and developing good study skills.

 Note that all colleges have different entrance requirements.
 But in order to keep all options open, we recommend you take the following courses in high school: